grepmonkey/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with 𝙽𝙰s)
+Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with 𝙽𝙰s).

 ```r